shakfu/py-js/README.md

 This project started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for Max/MSP.
 It then evolved into an umbrella project for exploring different ways of using python3 in Max/MSP.

-Along the way, a number of externals have been developed for use in a live Max environment (click on the links to see more detailed documentation):
+Along the way, a number of externals have been developed for use in a live Max environment (see  below and click on the links to see more detailed documentation):

 **Python3 Core Externals:**